 Ice Rescue Technician Course

-The Ice Rescue Technician Course (IRT) is a fast-paced, educational program specifically designed for Public Safety and Rescue Professionals, including Law Enforcement, Fire, Rescue, and EMS Personnel.
+The Ice Rescue Technician Course (IRT) is an intensive and fast-paced, educational program specifically designed for Public Safety and Rescue Professionals, including Law Enforcement, Fire, Rescue, and EMS Personnel.

 This course is designed as a foundational course for all public safety and rescue professionals.
 The focus of this one-day training program is on surface rescue for cold water and ice incidents with an emphasis on personal survival and safety of the rescuer.
 It is designed to provide the public safety and rescue professional with the knowledge and skills necessary for safe rescue and recovery operations in, on and around ice and cold water.

-These comprehensive courses are designed to meet the NFPA 1670 Standard for Technical Rescue operations and consists of a 2-hour classroom session, followed by two 2.5 hour practical sessions on the ice and in cold water.
+These comprehensive course is designed to meet the NFPA 1670 Standard for Technical Rescue operations and consists of a 2-hour (minimum) classroom session, followed by two 2.5 hour practical sessions conducted on the ice and in cold water.
 A 1-hour course debriefing and written exam concludes the course.
 Subjects and/or practical evolutions include the following:

 - The Rescue Process